KDE/krita/README_PACKAGERS.md

 == Package Contents ==

 We recommend that all of Krita packaged in one package: there is no need to split Krita up.
+In particular, do not make a separate package out of the plugins directory; without the plugins Krita will not even start.

 Krita does not install header files, so there is no need for a corresponding -dev(el) package.